johorvath/photosort42/Readme.md

-Project for the lecture "Softwaretechnologie" at the University of Applied Science Ulm"
+Project for the lecture "Softwaretechnologie" at the University of Applied Science Ulm

 PhotoSort42